 The concept of overtreatment is easy to understand if we consider the side effects of cancer therapy.
 Chemotherapy affects many aspects of a man’s health.
 Radiotherapy can be very painful and cause lesions in healthy tissue.
-Whole-gland cryotherapy is known to cause urinary symptoms and erectile dysfunction.
+Whole-gland cryotherapy can cause urinary symptoms and erectile dysfunction.

 Prostate cancer surgery causes damage to the urinary tract.
-It is associated with bleeding, pain, and urinary symptoms.
+It correlates with bleeding, pain, and urinary symptoms.
 Radical prostatectomy patients also need to undergo erectile function rehab after surgery.

 All of these side effects would be justified in patients who would otherwise die from cancer-related causes.
 But prostate cancer is sometimes slow-growing.
 Many diagnosed and undiagnosed older adults die from unrelated causes.
 Some of them do not display any particular symptoms.

 Overtreatment is treating these patients with mild and indolent cases, causing more harm than good.
-That’s why watchful waiting and active surveillance are sometimes adopted.
+That’s why patients sometimes adopt watchful waiting and active surveillance.
 But they have a higher risk of cancer mortality.
 Sometimes active surveillance would be next to do nothing about cancer.
 That would be undertreatment of prostate cancer.

 Focal treatment is in the line between undertreatment and overtreatment.
 It may provide the answer to doctors and patients who want to do something about it, even when cancer is still low-risk and confined to the prostate.